next-actions/pytest-mh/docs/articles/life-cycle/setup-and-teardown.rst

 Setup and Teardown Hooks
 ########################

-Pytest-mh provides multiple setup and teardown hooks that you can use to setup the test environment and later revert all changes that were done during the setup and testing.
+``pytest-mh`` provides multiple setup and teardown hooks that can be used to setup the test environment and later revert all changes that were done during the setup and testing.